Best Oils for Stretch Marks (That Actually Help the Look & Feel)

 Look for

-• Easy-to-use packaging (pump > messy caps)
+• Easy-to-use packaging (pumps are often less messy than caps)

 Skip/consider carefully